CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/password_policies.md

  *  **Disabled** - no minimum (see below).
 Default.
  *   4 - 12 characters minimum.

+!!! info ""
-?> If no minimum is set, passwords may be 1 to 128 characters long.
+    If no minimum is set, passwords may be 1 to 128 characters long.

+!!! info ""
-?> If a minimum is set, it applies to:
+    If a minimum is set, it applies to:
  - Supervisor Password (SVP)
  - System Management Password (SMP)
  - Power-on (POP) and Hard Disk Passwords

+!!! info ""
-?> If both `Set Minimum Length` and `Set Strong Password` are enabled, the longest value for minimum length applies.
+    If both `Set Minimum Length` and `Set Strong Password` are enabled, the longest value for minimum length applies.

 | WMI Setting name | Values | Locked by SVP |
 |:---|:---|:---|